KillerBOSS2019/TPLoLPlugin/README.md

 go to TouchPortal and import the plugin & Reboot TP again Now you have nothing to do just setup your page :D & Play

-# League of Legends
-This is the Download link for [LoL](https://na.leagueoflegends.com/en-us/) I AM NOT A STAFF OR WORK AT League Of Legends I am Just using the In-Game API & LCU API

 # Touch Portal
 Touch Portal is a tool that help you to speed up your workflow Download link for [TouchPortal](https://www.Touch-Portal.com)